hwanglab/rnaseq_workshop/06_expression.md

 ## HTSEQ-COUNT

 Run `htseq-count` on alignment files to produce raw counts for differential expression analysis in the next session.
-The program examins each read mapping coordinates to see if it comes from which gene.
+The program examines each read mapping coordinates to see if it comes from which gene.
 Three modes are available.

 ![ercc_mix](images/count_modes.png)